EzZAt38/react-product-project/src/docs.md

 - **Pagination or Infinite Scroll:** For large product lists, add pagination or infinite scrolling.
 - **Dark Mode:** Add support for dark mode using Tailwind CSS or custom styles.
 - **Internationalization (i18n):** Support multiple languages for a broader audience.
+- **User Authentication:** Add login/logout and user-specific product management.
+- **Role-Based Access:** Allow only certain users to edit or delete products.
+- **API Integration:** Connect to a backend for CRUD operations.
+- **Notifications:** Show toast or modal notifications for actions (add, edit, delete).

 ---